 If your store is not approved by Pinterest, they will provide you with valuable feedback.
 Make the required changes and contact Pinterest for reapplication.

-Once this process is completed, Pinterest will review your store.
+After that Pinterest will review your store.
 Once approved, pins of eligible products from your online store will appear as Buyable Pins whether it’s you that pins them or someone else.

 Approval of your online store doesn’t guarantee your products will be published as Buyable Pins.
 Each product individually must meet Pinterest Advertising Rules.